 Nouns

-There is no gender distinction in Mazandarani, and nouns (unlike pronouns) are not marked for case.
-Indefinite nouns are marked by a preceding word /ættə/ (or /ættɑ/), the word for the number “one”.
+There is no gender distinction in Mazandarani, and nouns (unlike pronouns) are not marked for case (but see the discussion on objects below).
+Indefinite nouns are marked by a preceding word /ættə/ (or /ættɒ/), the word for the numeral “one”.
 There is no definite marker in Mazandarani (cf. the suffix /e/ as in /pesær-e/ (“the boy”) in colloquial Persian and /əkə/ & /əgə/ in Kurdish languages).
-As in classical Persian, the noun’s bare form can have either a definite or a generic sense (constrasted in the two examples below).
+As in formal Persian, the noun’s bare form can have either a definite or a generic sense (contrasted in the two examples below).

 cat big is.not